WillemTax/100DaysOfCode/Logbook!.md

 -
 - Building a simple(?) webpage that displays the date 100 days from now, quite usefull for people like me who will follow the 100-days-of-code-challenge.

+DAY 19/100
+15 november 2018
+-
+Wow times flies.
+Day 19 already!
+Day 2 of the product landing page.
+Have to look at some other pages for inspiration.
+Submitting the required user stories from FreeCodeCamp will be easy but I like to make it look good:)!
+Some more days work!
+Can't wait to start on Javascript do.. #Hammertime!

+What I learned today:
+-
+How to make a diagonal-split-color-div thingy ;).
+And what doesn't look good on my landing page ;).
+Also that I love CSS Grid more then I love CSS flexbox ;)

 DAY 18/100
 14 november 2018
 -